Nanolat/sotopless-octopress/source/tutorials/ios.markdown

     ////////////////////////////////////////////////////////////////////////////////
     // Report Score
     NLScore * myScore = [[NLScore alloc] initWithCategory:@"all"];
-    [myScore increaseValue:300 reason:@"Ate Apple"; // Increase the score with a description on how the user got the score.
+    [myScore increaseValue:300 reason:@"Ate Apple"]; // Increase the score with a description on how the user got the score.
-    [myScore increaseValue:500 reason:@"Ate Orange";
+    [myScore increaseValue:500 reason:@"Ate Orange"];
-    [myScore increaseValue:100 reason:@"Ate Water";
+    [myScore increaseValue:100 reason:@"Ate Water"];

     [myScore reportScoreWithCompletionHandler:^(NSError * error) {
         if (error != NULL) {